-Spelling conventions are somewhat similar to Polish, though Zamenhof came up with a number of new letters for Esperanto (Ĉĉ, Ĝĝ, Ĥĥ, Ĵĵ, Ŝŝ, Ŭŭ).
-These new letters are not used to write any other langauge and only feature in special Esperanto fonts or in Unicode fonts, so are often replaced with ch, gh, jh or cx, gx, jx, or c', g', j', etc. Zamenhof recognised this problem and favoured using the former method when the special letters were not available.
+Spelling conventions are somewhat similar to Polish, though Zamenhof came up with some new letters for Esperanto (Ĉĉ, Ĝĝ, Ĥĥ, Ĵĵ, Ŝŝ, Ŭŭ).
+These letters are often replaced with ch, gh, jh or cx, gx, jx, or c', g', j', etc. Zamenhof recognised this problem and favoured using ch, gh, etc when the special letters were not available.

 Recordings in the text by Jan Jurčík

 Ĉiuj homoj estas denaske liberaj kaj egalaj laŭ digno kaj rajtoj.
-Ili posedas racion kaj konsciencon, kaj devus konduti unu la alian en spirito de frateco.
+Ili posedas racion kaj konsciencon, kaj devus konduti unu al alia en spirito de frateco.

 (Article 1 of the Universal Declaration of Human Rights)

 Note: the people in this video are native speakers of Esperanto.

 Online Esperanto lessons